frederic-perez/AmE-dictionary/data/dictionary.md

 __pants__ _n_
 __pants-on-fire__
 __pantsed__ _v_
+__paper chase__ _idiom_ A task that involves completing and/or going through a lot of paperwork. _After getting married and buying a house, doing my taxes has become a real paper chase._
 __paper cut__ _He can't stand the sight of blood, not even from a paper cut._
 __paper tablecloth__ _n_ :two::hammer:
 __paper towel__ :two::hammer: (paper towels)